Sign up to receive beautynews, product samples, couponsand more.

 Sorry, you must log in to save an item.

 We love the salon—we really do.
 After all, who doesn’t enjoy being pampered?
 But if you’re like most of us, big-ticket salon prices don’t always cut it.
 And besides, waiting six months to be “squeezed in” for your next color appointment can be disappointing.
-Luckily, you can get a beautiful new hair color from the comfort of your own home—as long as you follow a few simple tips.
+Luckily, you can get a beautiful hair color from the comfort of your own home—as long as you follow a few simple tips.
 Dyeing your hair at home doesn’t have to be intimidating.
-Follow our at-home hair color tips, from finding the right shade for your skin tone to the choosing an at-home hair color kit to caring for your mane post-dye job.
+To start with, though, make sure you’re using the right at-home hair color kit to fit your needs.
+Use our Superior Preference tool and Excellence Creme tool to find your perfect formula and shade match.
+Then, keep scrolling for our best at-home hair color tips.

 Here’s the sitch: You walk down the hair aisle and there are boxes upon boxes of hair color to choose from.
 What do you do?
 While there are tons of trendy shades to consider, it’s always a good idea to take your undertone into consideration so that you end up with a flattering dye job.
 Flip your wrists to determine your undertone and follow our guide to complementary hair colors below.